How to Stop Pulling the Golf Ball (Causes, Fixes, & Tips to Stop Pulling Shots)

 As noted above, and as the best players in the world know, many issues in the swing start with poor pre-swing fundamentals.

-Therefore, you must hyper-focus on the following to ensure that your game’s swing issues, such as pulling the ball, are lessened.
+Therefore, you must focus on the following to lessen your game’s swing issues, such as pulling the ball.

-• Alignment – A massively critical component to playing good golf.
-In general, your body must be parallel left of your target line (for right-handed golfers).
+- Alignment – A massively critical component to playing good golf.
+In general, your body must be parallel to the left of your target line (for right-handed golfers).

 Work on Wrist Angles

 One of the best ways to do this is to work on your wrist angles.
-The best way to work on those wrist angles is by using the HackMotion wrist sensor.
+The best way to do this is to use the HackMotion wrist sensor.
+It’s like having a coach with you at the driving range.

 The Justin Rose Drill Modified